-Applicants need to have the minimum age of 15 and be not older than 25 years on most of the Tall Ships but sometimes older trainees are accepted as well on board some of the sail training vessels.
+Applicants need to have the minimum age of 15 ( sometimes 18 ) and be not older than 25 years on most of the Tall Ships but sometimes older trainees are accepted as well on board some of the sail training vessels.

 Services for Sail Training Vessels

-Our organization has arranged with several ports in the Caribbean that official CST Member Sail Training Ships do NOT have to pay docking fees when moored or on a pier in several Islands.
+Our organization has arranged ( with several ports and on several Islands in the Caribbean ) that official CST Member Sail Training Ships do NOT have to pay docking fees when moored or on a pier.

 This agreement is only valid for the real training ships, so Tall Ships like Star Flyer, Star Clipper and others that are beautiful ships but operate commercially and have no trainees can not benefit from those arrangements.

-Tall ships, Sail Training Vessels and sail yachts that have trainees on board need to contact the Caribbean Sail Training in advance of their arrival to the Caribbean in order to become a CST member vessel before they can receive those free docking benefits.
+Tall ships, Sail Training Vessels, Cargo vessels, Sail Yachts and others that have trainees on board need to contact the Caribbean Sail Training in advance of their arrival to the Caribbean in order to become a CST member vessel before they can receive those free docking benefits.